The Long Game and Divorce

 My dad Larry is a great golfer.
-My grandparents, uncles, aunts, and now my brother-in-law Keith and colleague Ann are great golfers.
+My grandparents, uncles, and aunts are great golfers.
 My family even holds all celebrations — from retirement parties to baby showers to after funerals — at golf courses.

 I am no golfer.
-I took one golf class to fulfill my phys ed requirement at Mount Holyoke and then hung up my clubs (except for the six-some I play in once a year at my brother-in-law Jason’s charity tournament.
+I took one golf class to fulfill my phys ed requirement at Mount Holyoke and then hung up my clubs.
 We usually head back to the clubhouse at the turn, exhausted from all the swinging).
 We aren’t big winners in that tournament because golf is a long game and you don’t know how it turns out until all the holes have been played.

 But I have golf to thank for some of my fondest memories and one of my favorite analogies in our work at Freed Marcroft.